HarrisonEllerm/My-Pain-Manager/Pods/PopupDialog/README.md

 ## Gesture Dismissal

 Gesture dismissal allows your dialog being dismissed either by a background tap or by swiping the dialog down.
 By default, this is set to `true`.
-You can prevent this behavior by setting `gestureDismissal` to `false` in the initializer.
+You can prevent this behavior by setting either `tapGestureDismissal` or `panGestureDismissal`  to `false` in the initializer.

 ## Hide Status Bar